Gruppeutstilling. MALERI

 ——————————————————————————————————————————————————————————————————————————————————————————-

 André Tehrani (b.
-1980 in Tønsberg) is a Norwegian-Iranian artist educated at the Oslo National Academy of the Arts and the Royal Institute of Art in Stockholm.
-Tehrani’s paintings represent a form of post-digital abstraction, making extensive use of processed graphic information in compositions that draw inspiration from color swatches, graphic software, and American late modernism.
+1980, Tønsberg) is a Norwegian-Iranian artist educated at the Oslo National Academy of the Arts and the Royal Institute of Art.
+Tehranis paintings constitute a form of post-digital abstraction that makes extensive use of the processing of graphic information, in compositions nourished in part by colour charts, graphic software, and late American modernism.